MistressPlague/Kanna-Blacklist-Network/README.md

 # [Discord](https://discord.gg/tk6pPEhUQD)

 # Public Kanna Blacklist Network Instances
+Disclaimer: Apart from my instance, these are not vetted by me in depth, as such use at your own risk.
+The instance owner could technically ban any user id.
 | Owner         | Blacklist Targets               | Link |
 | ------------- | -----------------               | ---- |
 | Kanna         | Rippers, Extremely Toxic People | [Link](https://discord.com/api/oauth2/authorize?client_id=1150992069905621127&permissions=2147483652&scope=bot)